 The biggest thing when you’re using these to design a space?
 Trust your gut!
 Those gut reactions to something you like are important to notice and act on.
 Odds are what you are naturally drawn to while on the hunt for furniture and accessories will coordinate in your space, style wise.
 Just make sure you’re following your color scheme to keep it in check.
 Remember too that quizzes online are not definitive answers for your style – people are too unique for that to be true!
 Use them as a springboard for your search and enjoy the process of discovering the elements of your style.
 Feel free to try some little things first so you can get an impact right away while you plan out some bigger investments for later.

 And of course, share your spaces with us!
-We love to see what you come up with and are here to help if you need some advice.
+We love to see what you come up with.